 - 8.4.1.
-The CNP seeks to protect and enhance the character of Charlton village and avoid pressure on local infrastructure.
+The CNP seeks to protect and enhance the character of Charlton-the village and avoid pressure on local infrastructure.
 Where housing proposals come forward it is essential that additional housing meets local needs with a locally appropriate mix of housing types. - 8.4.2.
 AECOM were instructed to undertake a Housing Needs Assessment, which was carried out to inform the Plan.
 The recommendations were to: "discuss the contents and conclusions with TVBC with a view to agreeing and formulating draft housing policies, in particular the appropriate approach to identifying the level of need for new housing in the NP area." - 8.4.3.
 The output from the AECOM Assessment provided a high-level overview, but there were additional aspects which required further assessment.
-Firstly, it was considered that the data considered by AECOM did not accord with the newly reflected ward boundary changes and secondly, that due to the Parish being associated with Charlton, independent data for the parish was not readily available.
-With this in mind, further discussions were held with Officers at TVBC and it was recommended that an additional, more detailed survey of the parish should be conducted to provide a more specific basis by which to agree an appropriate level of future development within Charlton Parish (rather than the entire Andover area).
+Firstly, it was considered that the data considered by AECOM did not accord with the newly reflected ward boundary changes and secondly, that due to the Parish being associated with CharltonAndover, independent data for the parish was not readily available.
+With this in mind, further-dDiscussions were held with Qofficers at TVBC and it was recommended that an additional, more detailed survey of the parish should be conducted to provide a more specific basis by which to agree an appropriate level of future development within Charlton Parish (rather than the entire Andover area).
 The result of this survey, the views gathered in the original Parish Survey, the Evidence Base Review, in additional to the AECOM report have been gathered together with the following conclusion. - 8.4.4.
-The results showed that the majority of the stock in the village is three bedrooms or more with the strongest need identified to provide starter homes to help first time buyers and affordable housing and to provide properties that would allow downsizing.
-This would allow young people and families the opportunity to live in the village where they grew up.
-It would also allow villagers to downsize and yet remain in Charlton.
-There is also a continued need for 3 bed dwellings both currently and envisaged in the future.
-It was also envisaged that there would be a need for homes to suit the needs of older generations.
-There was no identified requirement for 1 bed homes from current residents surveyed. - 8.4.5.
-Residents anticipated remaining within Charlton in the future and although a significant number were unsure of future needs, this depended upon how the village developed (or not) in the future. - 8.4.6.
-The majority of residents supported housing on brownfield sites or further infill development, but did not wish to see sites which extended the current extent of the village.
-Where any new development is to take place, the highest priority was stated to be for homes for single persons, couples and small families (up to 3 bed).
-There was demand for all types of houses: terraced through to detached as well as bungalows.
-There was no strong desire for 3 storey dwellings nor for flats or apartments.
+The results showed that the majority of the <a href="https://housing.com/housing.co - 8.4.5.
+Residents anticipated remaining within Charlton in the future and although a significant number were unsure of future needs, this depended upon how the village developed (or not) in the future.